andrei-carniel/AppSTPA/Code/README.md

 This folder contains the AppSTPA source code.
+We use the Python 3.9 and Owlready2 0.29 as libs.

 **The code is under the GPL license.**

-The folder *venv* contains the used libraries.